-In return we provide a fully signposted route, marshals, water and snack stops, a pasta supper before the ride starts, free car parking at Royal Windsor Racecourse, pink hi-viz cycling vest, cycle number, medal, roaming bicycle mechanics and first aid support etc. The more money raised by participants on the challenge the higher the percentage of funds that directly support the work of the three charities.
+In return we provide a fully signposted route, marshals, water and snack stops, a supper before the ride starts, free car parking at Royal Windsor Racecourse, pink hi-viz cycling vest, cycle number, medal, roaming bicycle mechanics and first aid support etc. The more money raised by participants on the challenge the higher the percentage of funds that directly support the work of the three charities.
 You are therefore encouraged to exceed the minimum fundraising target.

 You need to bring your own bike and a cycling helmet is essential.
 It is also essential that you have front and rear lights fitted on your bike.
 Please bring spare batteries too.
 We provide bike mechanics but do ask that you bring a spare inner tube that is specific to your bike, should you get a puncture on the challenge.

 The cycle route is all on road – therefore we recommend using a road or hybrid bike.
 If you plan to use a mountain bike we would advise fitting road tyres for the challenge.
 You are also more than welcome to use an electric bike.
 We recommend that your bike is serviced before the challenge to minimise the chance of any mechanical problems.
 Bike hire is available from British Bike Hire www.britishbikehire.com.
 Please ensure you book your bike online well in advance.